05.360 Service Animals, Emotional Support Animals, and Pets

 Generally.

-In a non-workplace context, Service Animals generally shall be permitted to accompany their partners on campus.
+Service Animals generally shall be permitted to accompany their Handlers on campus.
 When not readily apparent that a dog or miniature horse is a Service Animal, the University may ask: (1) if the animal is required because of a disability; and (2) what work or task the animal has been trained to perform.
 It is unlawful under North Carolina law (N.C.G.S. § 168-4.5) to disguise an animal as a Service Animal or Service Animal in training.
+(See Procedures for Policy 05.360 for additional guidance.)

 Requirements.